Dragos101/ProiectWeb/README.md

   - [Develop frontend](https://github.com/Dragos101/ProiectWeb/tree/main/UI/mir-frontend) - Baciu Dragos (index page + migration details + migration index) and Lupu Cezar (add migration + edit migration page) - using Angular
   - [Dataset](https://simplemaps.com/data/world-cities) - Lupu Cezar (finding dataset and extract the desired info for our project - 43 000 entries of cities from all the world)
   - [Develop backend](https://github.com/Dragos101/ProiectWeb/tree/main/BackEnd/mir-backend/mir-backend) - Baciu Dragos and Lupu Cezar (we worked together at the components of backend - AuthSystem, MigrationDbContext - using Stardog, SPARQL queries (from MigrationrRepository.cs)) - using dotnet;
-  - [Deployment](https://migrationreportingtool.web.app/) - Baciu Dragos, using Microsoft Azure tools;
+  - [Deployment](https://migrationreportingtool.web.app/) - Baciu Dragos, using Microsoft Azure tools for backend and Firebase for frontend;

 ## :handshake: Team